Bluefield University in the News

 Other events as part of the Celebration of Appalachia include the art show of Lois Stephens who is a local artist who focuses on painting the harmony found in her home, Southwest Virginia and is the latest artist featured in the first-floor Lansdell art gallery until April 12.

-“It’s important to have events like this at Bluefield College because it strengthens our connection with the community,” said the festival director Charles Reese.
+“It’s important to have events like this at Bluefield University because it strengthens our connection with the community,” said the festival director Charles Reese.
 “It’s a chance for us to say, ‘come to our campus, celebrate who we are.’
 I think it is important to celebrate Appalachia because it is who we are as an area.
 It’s our roots.”

 The Appalachian Festival on April 13 is free and open to the public except for purchases from vendors.